Aberdeen

 Rossi & Rossi

-After your visit, take a 1 minute walk along Yip Fat Street to Rossi & Rossi*, also on Wong Chuk Hang Road.
+After your visit, take a 1 minute walk along Yip Fat Street to Rossi & Rossi, also on Wong Chuk Hang Road.
 Established in London by mother-and-son duo Anna Maria and Fabio in 1985, the gallery is not only a well-respected name in the classical and antiquities field, such as Himalayan Bronzes and Tibetan thangka; but in contemporary art as well within recent years, representing the likes of Mit Jai Inn, Rasheed Araeen, Elisa Sighicelli, and Billy Apple.
-There are two galleries in the Southside Hong Kong Art District : de Sarthe is also in the same building!

 DE SARTHE

-Within the same building, drop by to see DE SARTHE* as well!
+Within the same building, drop by to see DE SARTHE as well.
 The gallery was founded by Pascal de Sarthe in Paris in 1977 and in Hong Kong in 2010.
 With a robust advisory for 20th century art as well as Asian contemporary art, the gallery also established an artist residency programme in 2017, demonstrating its commitment to nurturing young talent.
 There are always great installations and ground-breaking exhibitions to be found here.

 Pékin Fine Arts